-Illinois state requirements mandate that we have at least two tornado drills per year, and we will comply with this requirement.
+We conduct at least two tornado drills per year.
 Tornado drills will be conducted as required between April and September to ensure staff, teachers, and children are familiar with what to do if there is a tornado watch, tornado warning, or tornado touchdown.

-If we need to be closed because of hazardous weather conditions (e.g., blizzards), information will be provided and updated through our website: www.rayito.org, mobile technology and other available social media pages or channels used for communication with our families.
+If we need to be closed because of hazardous weather conditions (e.g., blizzards), information will be provided and updated through our website: www.rayitoschools.com, mobile technology and other available social media pages or channels used for communication with our families.